 By converting the activities into deliverables and then manually mapping the interdependencies of each deliverable, they discovered the fact that raw materials had not been scheduled for delivery until six weeks after finished goods were supposed to be leaving the plant.
 Focusing on deliverables pulled the project up to a level of granularity they could manage, and after all, project management is all about making a project manageable.
-If it doesn’t do that, what’s the point?
+If it doesn’t do that, then what’s the point?

 Deliverables Focus on Results Instead of Process

-When you focus on activities, you’re focused on the process - how something will get done - instead of the results - what will get done by when.
-A deliverable is the output that results from a series of activities, and at the main project level we should be concerned with outputs or results – who needs to produce what, by when, for how much?
+When you focus on activities, you’re focused on the process – how something will get done – instead of the results – what will get done by when.
+A deliverable is the output that results from a series of activities, and at the main project level we should be concerned with outputs or results – who needs to produce what, by when, and for how much?